Lewis Hotop

-Lewis Adolph Henry Hotop (born Ludwig Adolph Heinrich Hotop; c.1844 – 29 September 1922) was a New Zealand pharmacist, politician and Arbor Day advocate.
-He served as mayor of Queenstown Borough on three separate occasions.
+Lewis Adolph Henry Hotop (born Ludwig Adolph Heinrich Hotop; c.
+1844 – 29 September 1922) was a New Zealand pharmacist, politician and Arbor Day advocate.
+He served as mayor of Queenstown Borough on three occasions.

 Biography

-Hotop was born c.
-1844, and educated in Saalfeld.
-He went to sea for about four years before settling in Queenstown, New Zealand in 1867.
+Hotop was born in about 1844, and educated in Saalfeld.
+He went to sea for about four years before settling in Queenstown, New Zealand, in 1867.
 He initially worked for Hallenstein and Company, and later bought their pharmacy business on the corner of Rees and Ballarat Streets.

 He was naturalised in Australia in 1866 and in New Zealand in 1870.
 By 1873, he was registered by the Otago provincial government as a vendor of poisons and he purchased a newsagent business in Clyde later that year.
 On 18 November 1873, he married Catherine Elizabeth Sproule, who was governess to the children of Bendix Hallenstein, at Hallenstein's home.